snaerth/create-react-component-folder/README.md

 ## Creating single component

 When installed locally i.e. installed in your devDependencies (--save-dev).

-# Then prefix the command with npx, npx ships with npm from v5.2.0.
+Then prefix the command with **npx**, npx ships with npm from v5.2.0.
 Run this command from your projects root folder

 ```sh